TENorbert/pharmacy_counting/README.md

  - The drug name,
  - The total number of UNIQUE drug Prescribers,
  - The total drug cost,
- - Listed in descending order:
+ - Listed in descending order of:
-    1) Based on the total drug cost
+    1) The total drug cost,
-    2) The drug name(if there is a tie in Total Drug Cost)
+    2) The drug name(if there is a tie in total drug cost).

-  I used three notions: Data structures and Algorithms and Classes.
+  I used three concepts: Data Structures and Algorithms and Classes.

- # Implememntation
+ # Implementation
  I approached the implementing the solution in the following ways:
   - Use list data structures to store individual drug properties like: drug name, cost, prescriber full name.